GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Lurching Departed.md

 ### Lurching Departed
 An easily made form of undead created by those that believe necromancy to be a means of acquiring power, this form is often seen being used as minions for an intelligent creature.
+Unlike many forms of undead, these can be skeltal or retain almost all of the original fleshy dressings of its former corpse.
 Their collective noun is a shamble.

 **Creature Type**: Lurching departed are undead.